ondrejkracmar/FluentStorage/README.md

+## Sponsorship

+If FluentStorage helped you or your organization, consider [sponsoring the project](https://github.com/sponsors/robinrodricks) by donating a small amount per month.
+Even $20 goes a long way!
+Everything I receive goes into household expenses and paying the bills.

+I have been a freelancer for more than a decade, and your contributions go towards supporting my work and my family.
+I only recently started asking for donations to fund the time I spend on these open source projects.

 ## Contributors

 Special thanks to these awesome people who helped create FluentStorage!
 Shoutout to [Ivan Gavryliuk](https://github.com/aloneguid) for the original project [Storage.Net](https://github.com/aloneguid/storage).